'Tis the season to prep your snow plow truck for winter

 4. Functional and pressure testing

 Actuate each cylinder and motor function to verify the system is fully operable.
-Monitor the pressures from the spreader motors to verify system is not running at main relief during normal operation.
-You may also consider deadheading each cylinder function to verify the system is able to build to maximum pressure.
+Monitor the pressures from the spreader motors to verify the system is not running at the main relief during normal operation.
+You may also consider deadheading each cylinder function to verify the system can build to maximum pressure.

 5. Spreader performance